To say what we mean is harder than it seems.

 Nothing could be further from the truth.
 To write simply is the most complex writing style of all.
 To convey a complex idea in a simple way takes serious thought and effort.

 The master of nonfiction writing, William Zinsser, had some perfectly clear advice to scientists (of course, that was his point) in his masterpiece On Writing Well.

 Another way of making science accessible is to write like a person and not like a scientist.

 Tricky for the average scientist, who has been trained to use jargon, trained to write in complex, complicated sentences, and trained to strip away any of their own personality.

 Jargon.
 The very word conveys it’s own complicated, unnecessary meaning.

-Jargon is simply words that are common in your particular field, and words that only those in your particular field are comfortable using.
+Jargon is simply words that are common in a particular field, and words that only those in a particular field are comfortable using.

-For example, it’s useful in your peer-reviewed, scientific journals to use the world “precipitation.”
+For example, it’s useful in a peer-reviewed, scientific journals to use the word “precipitation.”
 It has a particular meaning that would take up too much space to spell out in smaller words.

 But, when you are trying to communicate your ideas to people outside your profession, why say, “We are currently experiencing a severe lack of precipitation,” when you could simply say, “It’s not raining enough”?